 Method

-- Pull out the electric mixer - Using your electric mixer fitted with the paddle attachment, beat the melted butter, brown sugar, and granulated sugar on medium speed until light and fluffy.
+- Beat the melted butter, brown sugar, and granulated sugar on medium speed until light and fluffy.

-3. Combine the dry ingredients - In a separate bowl, whisk the oat flour, baking soda, and salt.
+3. In a separate bowl, whisk the oat flour, baking soda, and salt.

-4. Combine the wet with the dry ingredients - Stir the dry ingredients into the liquid and beat until a dough forms.
+4. Stir the dry ingredients into the liquid and beat until a dough forms.

-6. Let the dough chill - Cover the bowl with plastic wrap and place the cookie dough in the fridge for 30 minutes.
+6. Cover the bowl with plastic wrap and place the cookie dough in the fridge for 30 minutes.

-7. Portion the dough - Using a cookie scoop or a 1 ½ tablespoon measuring spoon, scoop the cookie dough and place it on the baking sheets leaving 2 inches between them, and then bake.
+7. Using a cookie scoop or a 1 ½ tablespoon measuring spoon, scoop the cookie dough and place it on the baking sheets leaving 2 inches between them, and then bake.

-8. Shape the cookies - As soon as the cookies come out of the oven, take a glass cup slightly larger than the cookie and place it over the cookie, moving it around in a circular motion so all sides of the cookie are touched.
+8. As soon as the cookies come out of the oven, take a glass cup slightly larger than the cookie and place it over the cookie, moving it around in a circular motion so all sides of the cookie are touched.
 This helps to form the cookie into a perfect circle.

 How To Make Cookies Perfectly Round